-We conducted our audit in accordance with International Standards on Auditing (New Zealand) ("ISAs (NZ)").
+We conducted our audit in accordance with International Standards on Auditing (New Zealand) ('ISAs (NZ)').
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-We are independent of the Company in accordance with Professional and Ethical Standard 1 (Revised) Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (the "IESBA Code"), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the Company in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) ('IESBA Code'), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.

-Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the financial statements section of our report.